dylanjones784/Markdown-Guide/BestPractiseGuide.md

 An API is more than just the resources it houses and operations it can execute.
 Each API request requires network bandwidth, CPU, memory, and storage.
 Some APIs may make use of external, third-party APIs that handle specific functionality, such as sending emails, texts or returning a value or subset of data that an operation requires before returning a response.
 If these services and operations could be abused or lack strategies to mitigate the effect of these factors being abused, it could critically cost the developer in both time and monetary value.
 It could also cause a denial of service for other clients due to resource starvation.

 For example, an API that does not limit client interactions or resource consumption can face bad clients crafting their requests in such a way that can overload the system, impacting the performance and the responsiveness.
 A specially crafted API request could also expose system functionality, leading to authentication breaking and data leakage.

+**EXAMPLE**
-Example request.
+ request.
 Amount of results to return.
 How many times the request is sent.
 Costs came from it being ran too much.
 Using a third party

 An example request that could abuse the systems resources may look like this:
+**EXAMPLE**
-Example request of abusing it.
+ request of abusing it.

 Monitoring Request Duplication (again).
 Weve talked about authorising locally on each endpoint.
 3rd party API usage (i.e sending emails, texts, doing an external service to return data to the API etc)
 Example of what unrestricted access looks like and restricted request.
 What the drawbacks Luckily, there are multiple methods and avenues a developer should follow when implementing strategies to limit resource consumption.